 Blood Diamonds, Conflict Free Diamonds, Canadian Diamonds, and Eco-Friendly Diamonds

 We are all familiar with the 2006 blockbuster movie Blood Diamond, that Leonardo DiCaprio starred in.
 In this movie, the masses were made aware of illegal diamond sales to fund the civil wars in Sierra Leone and Liberia in the 1990’s.
 Do consumers still need to worry about blood diamonds?
 What do consumers need to know about the term ‘conflict free’?
-What are ‘Green Diamonds’ or ‘Eco-Friendly’ diamonds?blood diamonds
+What are ‘Green Diamonds’ or ‘Eco-Friendly’ diamonds?

 What Are Blood Diamonds?